Ethereum Emissions: A Bottom-up Estimate: Introduction

 According to the 2018 Intergovernmental Panel on Climate Change\cite{ipcc_annex_2014}, staying below 1.5{\textdegree}C warming will require ``deep emissions reductions'' in order to mitigate the worst effects of climate change.
 This demands an accounting of the emissions associated with all human activities, including in the world of distributed computation and finance.

-The Ethereum cryptocurrency currently uses a proof-of-work (PoW) consensus algorithm.\footnote{Ethereum is scheduled to phase out PoW in 2022.} PoW means that lists of new transactions (called a block) are added to the ledger (a database called the blockchain) when a computer (called the worker) guesses a large effectively-random number correctly (a process called hashing or mining).
+The Ethereum cryptocurrency used a proof-of-work (PoW) consensus algorithm.\footnote{Ethereum phased out PoW on September 15, 2022.} PoW means that lists of new transactions (called a block) are added to the ledger (a database called the blockchain) when a computer (called the worker) guesses a large effectively-random number correctly (a process called hashing or mining).
 This process results in a reward for the computer operator who guesses the correct number (called the miner).
 PoW requires miners compete to maximize their guessing speed (hashrate) and rewards, while minimizing their expenses.
 If their hardware is too slow, or electricity is too expensive, mining will not be profitable.

 Here we analyze the energy use and emissions of the Ethereum network using a bottom-up approach.
 Starting with an estimate of the total hashrate, we add an estimate of hashing efficiency, and add overhead energy usage to estimate the total energy production required.
 Then we estimate mining locations and emissions factors in each location to produce an emissions factor estimate for the entire network.
 Finally we combine the energy use and emissions estimates to produce a total emissions estimate.